1st Maccabees Chapter 6

 6:29 There also came to him from other kingdoms, and from isles of the sea, bands of mercenaries.

-6:30 So that the number of his army was an hundred thousand footmen, and twenty thousand horsemen, and two and thirty elephants experienced in battle.
+6:30 So that the number of his army was an hundred thousand infantry, and twenty thousand cavalry, and thirty-two elephants experienced in battle.

-6:31 They went through Idumea, and pitched against Bethsura, they assaulted for many days, making siege-engines; but those of Bethsura attacked, and burned them with fire, and fought bravely.
+6:31 They went through Idumea, and camped next to Bethsura, they assaulted for many days, making siege-engines; but those of Bethsura attacked, and burned them with fire, and fought bravely.

 6:32 On this Judasיהודה המכבי